TheHouseOfVermeulens/Quantum-ML/Quantum Computing Concepts: Measurements/README_Quantum Computing Concepts: Measurements.md

 In Quantum Computing Concepts: Measurements

-• Single-qubit measurements (tutorial).
+• Single-qubit measurements.
 Learn what quantum measurement is and how to use it for single-qubit systems.

 • Measurements.
 Learn to distinguish quantum states using measurements.